KelvinShadewing/supertux-advance/docs/LEVELDESIGN.md

 * `sayRand` - Will pick a random line from the following arguments to say each time the character is spoken to.
 Can be used with just one line if an NPC should say the same thing every time.

 * `sayChar` - Says a different line for each playable character.
 Requires an entry for Tux, Konqi, Midi, and default, in that order.
+Default is used for modded characters.

 Lines are all arguments following talk mode.
 There can be any number depending on the function being used.
 They should be the name of entries in the language file's `npc` field.

 ## Other Notes

-Tux dolls are items that revive you once you die, without having to go back to a checkpoint.
+Player dolls are items that revive you once you die, without having to go back to a checkpoint.

 You can have multiple checkpoints in a level.
 Use this to your advantage if you want to create levels with multiple paths.
 Remember that everything resets when the player dies, so, for instance, enemies that are necessary to progress, like hopping on them to cross a gap, will respawn upon a new life.
 Be sure not to put enemies too close to a checkpoint.